 - They’ve kept me up to performance pitch.
 When I didn’t have a gig on the horizon, I could often leave my guitar untouched for weeks.
 Suddenly, I had ten one hour performances every week.
 That kept my fingers nimble!
 These days I’ve cut back to two or three performances a week, but still reap the same benefits with an increase in off-air practice between performances.
 Over time, because of my diligent attention to professional development, I think I’ve gone from presenting shows that hover between poor to fair, to presenting shows that hover between good and great.
 I’m conscious that if I stop performing, I’ll slip back to being consistently poor!

 - Over the years I’ve developed and expanded my repertoire from a couple of dozen songs to well over fifty that suit my style and vocal range.
-When somebody in the audience throws out a suggestion, I’m diligent in checking it out on YouTube to see if I like the song; if it makes sense to me.
-If I do like it, can I play it and/or sing it?
+When somebody in the audience throws out a suggestion for a song that I don’t know, I’m diligent in checking it out on YouTube to see if I like the song; if it makes sense to me.
+If I do like it, am I sufficiently skilled to play and/or sing it?
 If that’s a yes, then I rehearse a new song at least a dozen times before I perform it in public.
 I don’t improvise and I don’t wing it.
 If your request isn’t in my published playlist, let’s forget it for today, but watch this space.

 - I’ve come to learn that what I say between the songs is as much part of the performance as the songs are.
 I try to keep it amusing and light.
-I have no idea what the cultural background of my audience is, so I stay away from making comments that might be construed as disrespectful to anyone.
-That takes some practice if I’m to avoid coming across as shallow and superficial.
+I have no idea what the cultural background or political or religious preferences of my audience is, so I stay away from making comments that might be construed as disrespectful or inflammatory.
+That takes some practice if I want to avoid coming across as shallow and superficial.
 If I make a joke, it tends to be at my own expense.
 If I take a stance, it tends to be against war and violence and nobody seems to object to that.

 - I get very discouraged if I find myself playing to an empty venue, so I take my professionalism seriously.
 I want to be quite certain that if there is nobody other than staff there, it isn’t because I’m a rubbish performer.
 So I now practice, practice, practice.